amithsharma91/Archinstudios/project_plan.md

 # ARCHIN Studio - Industrial Architecture & Design Website

 ## 1. Project Description
-ARCHIN is a premium architecture studio based in Bangalore, led by Principal Architect Bharath Huwadiga Gopal. **Industrial architecture is the primary focus** — warehouses, factories and large-scale industrial facilities.
+ARCHIN is a premium architecture studio based in Bangalore, led by the Lead Architect and Team. **Industrial architecture is the primary focus** — warehouses, factories and large-scale industrial facilities.
 The website showcases the studio's industrial portfolio first, with additional services in residential, commercial, interior and renovation design.

 **Primary Focus:**
 - Industrial architecture (warehouses, factories, large-scale facilities)